 |Multifactor stress testing|

-The findings of the Bank’s stress testing activities are an input into several processes including capital computation under Internal Capital Adequacy Assessment Process (ICAAP), strategic planning and risk management among others.
+The findings of the Bank’s stress testing activities are an input into several processes including capital computation under Internal Capital Adequacy Assessment Process (ICAAP), strategic planning and risk management.
 As an integral part of ICAAP under Pillar II, stress testing is used to evaluate the sensitivity of the current and forward risk profile relative to the stress levels which are defined as low, moderate and high in the Stress Testing Policy.
-The resultant impact on the capital through these stress tests is carefully analysed and the BIRMC conducts regular reviews of the stress testing outcomes including the major assumptions that underpin them.
+The resultant impact on the capital through these stress tests is carefully analysed and BIRMC conducts regular review stress testing outcomes including assumptions that underpin them.

 The Bank adopts a proactive approach to ensure satisfactory risk capital level throughout its operations.
 In line with its historical practice and the capital targets, the Bank aims to maintain its risk capital position above the regulatory minimum requirements for Tier I and total capital under Basel guidelines.